stormkit-io/www-stormkit-io/content/docs/features--teams-and-roles.md

 description: Teams on Stormkit allow you to collaborate with members on applications.
 ---

+# Teams and Roles

+Create teams to collaborate with your colleagues.

 ## Create a team

 A `Personal` team is created by default for each member.
 This space is to allow users manage their personal projects.

 If you'd like to collaborate with other team members, you'll have create a new team.
 You can do so by clicking on the `Team Toggle` on the upper left part of the screen and click on `Create Team`.